rasundsbak/rtd-tutorial/docs/source/05_hello_world.rst

 Jupyter lab keyboard shortcuts
 ---------------------

-it may be useful for you to look at some `Jupyter lab shortcuts <https://gist.github.com/discdiver/9e00618756d120a8c9fa344ac1c375ac>`_
+It may be useful for you to look at some `Jupyter lab shortcuts <https://gist.github.com/discdiver/9e00618756d120a8c9fa344ac1c375ac>`_

 .. note::

   Task 4.2: How do we run a cell in Jupyter lab?
+Try to find shortcut and the menues.
   Task 4.3: How do we stop a cell from running?
   Task 4.5: How do we change the content of a cell from markdown to code, and back again?
+What use can that have?